3.3 Morphology of Different Languages

 Dinesh Ramoo

-The way in which morphemes are employed to modify meaning can vary between languages. is a method used by linguists to classify languages according to their morphological structure.
+The way in which morphemes are employed to modify meaning can vary between languages.
+Morphological typology is a method used by linguists to classify languages according to their morphological structure.
 While a variety of classification types have been identified, we will look at a common method of classification: analytic, agglutinative and fusional.
 Figure 3.2 give some examples of morphological typology across the world’s languages.

-have a low ratio of morphemes to words.
-They are often in that each morpheme is also a word and vice versa.
+Analytic languages have a low ratio of morphemes to words.
+They are often isolating languages in that each morpheme is also a word and vice versa.
 These languages create sentences with independent root morphemes with grammatical relations between words being expressed with separate words.
 Examples of analytics or isolating languages include Chinese languages and Vietnamese.
 While in English we inflect numbers: one day, two days, an analytic language such as Mandarin Chinese has no inflection: 一天, yì tiān “one day”, 三天, sān tiān “three day”.
 The Canadian linguist and translator Sonja Lang has created an analytic language, Toki Pona, as a minimalist creative endeavour.

 image description linked to in caption